edalgrin/notes/portal.md

 Configure the `gh` utlity:

-Create a file named `.gh.json` in your home directory with the following content:
+Run `gh us` to create the following configuration file named `.gh.json` in your home directory.
+If that doesn't work you can create the file manually with these contents:

 ```json
 {